bttnns/auto_share/README.md

-# Auto Share PoshMark Bookmarklet for Google Chrome
+# Auto Share PoshMark Bookmarklet for Firefox (other browsers should work too)

     Automatically share all "active listings" in your poshmark closet.

 This script automates the clicks needed to share your poshmark closet.

+## Features
-First, it repeatedly scrolls to the bottom of the page in your poshmark closet in order to load all your items.
-Next, it will grab all the listings, filtering out those that do not have a **Sold** or **Not For Sale** tag.
-Lastly, it will iterate through the listings, triggering click events on each listing's share link and finally clicking the **To My Followers** link on the share modal.
+- repeatedly scrolls to the bottom of the page in your poshmark closet in order to load all your items. *todo*
+- grab all the listings, in order (manually share to move things to the top), filtering out those that do not have a **Sold** or **Not For Sale** tag.
+- Lastly, it will iterate through the listings, triggering click events on each listing's share link and finally clicking the **To My Followers** link on the share modal.

 ## Disclaimer